 Informal & Fluid.
 It is not uncommon for the president to adjust time limits from meeting to meeting.
 If only a few people attend and the board wants a robust discussion on a particular topic, the president might allow members to speak for more than three minutes.
 If the meeting has a large attendance and everyone wants to speak, the president might limit speakers to two minutes so as to allow as many people as possible to speak.

 Publishing Guidelines.
 Guidelines should include a time limit for the open forum itself.
 Thirty minutes in large associations is common.
 This sets an upper limit.
 Obviously, the open forum portion of the meeting will end sooner if only a few people address the board.
-Additional guidelines should include things such as (i) speakers may not give their time to other people, (ii) no audio or video recording by attendees, (iii) no rude or threatening comments, and (iv) check all weapons with the manager.
+Additional guidelines should include things such as (i) speakers may not give their time to other people, (ii) no audio or video recording by attendees, and (iii) no rude or threatening comments.

 Recommendation: Boards should adopt meeting guidelines and print them on each open meeting agenda.
 This gives attendees notice on how open forums will be conducted.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.